ccleberg/cmc.pub/content/blog/2023-06-30-self-hosting-voyager.md

 ```

 The web app will now be available at the following address:
 `<machine_ip>:<custom_port>`.
-If you are running it on your
+If you are running it on your local device, try
-local device, try `localhost:<custom_port>`.
+`localhost:<custom_port>`.

 ## Reverse Proxy

-If you want to visit this app via an external URL or domain name,
+If you want to visit this app via an external URL or domain name, you'll need
-you\'ll need to set up a reverse proxy.
-The example below uses Nginx as
-a reverse proxy.
+to set up a reverse proxy.
+The example below uses Nginx as a reverse proxy.

-Simply create the configuration file, paste the contents below, save the
+Simply create the configuration file, paste the contents below, save the file,
-file, symlink the file, and restart Nginx.
+symlink the file, and restart Nginx.

 ```sh
 sudo nano /etc/nginx/sites-available/voyager